sqlanywhere/sqlany-django/README.rst

     SQL Anywhere includes two different database servers -- The personal server (dbeng12) and the network server (dbsrv12).
-Both servers servers support the same complete set of features except that the personal server is limited to running on one CPU, allows a maximum of 10 concurrent connections and does not accept network connections from other machines.
+Both servers support the same complete set of features except that the personal server is limited to running on one CPU, allows a maximum of 10 concurrent connections and does not accept network connections from other machines.
 We will use the network server for our example. ::